FCSplayz/VectorTyping/README.md

   [VTLL](LICENSE.md) and the [UCL](https://unity.com/legal/licenses/unity-companion-license).

-- Do note that any contributions from users with inappropriate usernames or code, such as, but not limited to, item names of variables, classes, etcetera, and summaries, will be declined no matter what to keep the project clean.
+- Do note that any contributions from users with inappropriate usernames or code, such as, but not limited to, item names of variables, classes, etcetera, and summaries, will be declined, no matter what, to keep the project clean.

 <ins>Thank you for contributing to this project!</ins>